mohisen/bonsai-simulink/README.md

 Linux & macOS instructions

+    which python3

+Microsoft Windows

-    which python
+    where python

 Open Matlab

-    pyversion = '<PATH OF ACTIVE PYTHON IN YOUR ENVIRONMENT>'
+    pyversion = '<PATH OF ACTIVE PYTHON3 FROM YOUR ENVIRONMENT>'